Visual Wilderness

 Fast shutter speed was used to freeze movement in this handheld photo – Exposure: f/10, 1/1600, ISO 500

-Powerful and beautiful, waves capture our imagination with their violent, endless energy.
-Using a fast enough shutter speed (rather than a slow one) to stop their motion can better communicate the forceful nature of water.
-A very long exposure makes the water look calm and peaceful, which is lovely if that is the intent.
-But if the aim is to show the fierce nature of water, using a faster shutter speed may be a better choice.
+Powerful and beautiful, waves capture our imagination with their endless energy.
+Using a fast shutter speed for ocean photography communicates the strength and force of water in motion.
+A long exposure makes water appear calm and dreamlike, which is ideal if that is your intent.
+But when the goal is to show the dynamic energy of crashing waves, a fast shutter speed is the better choice.

 Shooting Waterfalls